Kiyanjr/fintak/README.md

 # Overview
-Fintrak is a Flutter application for tracking personal finances entirely on-device.
+Fintak is a Flutter application for tracking personal finances entirely on-device.
 It lets you log income and expenses, set budgets per category, and visualize spending trends over time — all wrapped in a polished, theme-aware UI.
 The app is built with MVVM architecture and Riverpod for state management, uses Firebase Auth for account creation/sign-in, and persists financial data locally via SharedPreferences, making it lightweight and easy to run without a backend database.

  # Features